 - Preheat the oven to 400.

-- Mix together olive oil and minced garlic in a small bowl.
+- Mix olive oil and minced garlic in a small bowl.

 - Pour over dry bread cubes.
 Using a spatula, mix well to coat evenly.

-- Spread onto a rimmed baking sheet and sprinkle with salt and pepper.
-Bake for 8-10 minutes, until cubed bread is crispy and crunchy.
+- Spread on a rimmed baking sheet and sprinkle with salt and pepper.
+Bake for 8–10 minutes, until the cubed bread is crispy and crunchy.
 Set aside to cool.

-- Whisk together 1/4 cup olive oil and balsamic vinegar.
+- Whisk together 1/4 cup of olive oil and balsamic vinegar.
 Set aside.

 - Add bite-sized pieces of tomatoes, onions, basil, capers, and cheese to a bowl and mix well.